-Graduates of the Early Childhood Education (ECE) Program are well-versed in child development, developmentally appropriate practices, discipline techniques, and other integral facets of early childhood education.
-Students will be prepared to direct or teach at a day care center or preschool.
+Graduates of the Early Childhood Education (ECE) Program are wellversed in child development, developmentally appropriate practices, discipline techniques, and other integral facets of early childhood education.
+Students will be prepared to direct or teach at a day care

 Enrollment in courses requires weekly field assignments as well as a complete medical examination, TB skin test, State background checks, and three (3) written references.